 Normally, I’m the first person to skip past all the kitchen gadgets because they take up a lot of space, and really, how many times will you use it?

-Well, as I move into my 30th week of meal prepping, these are the things I find myself using regularly!
+Well, I’ve been prepping for over 3 years and these are the kitchen gadgets I find myself still using regularly!
 I’ve listed them in order of importance.
 Also, I’m NOT sponsored by any of these companies, I researched and bought each of these on my own.

 1. Meal prep containersLiterally, the most important item for meal prepping is having enough containers.
 I use plastic because one, they are lighter to carry when your lunch bag has a million things in it and two, I never heat my food up in plastic containers (all those bpa things blah blah you know what I mean…and yes glass probably still would be better even if i’m not heating up my food but this is how I like it).